 I don’t know about you but I find it increasingly difficult to maintain a balance between my on and offline worlds.
 Let’s face it, I’m more saturated by technology that most.
 My home base is currently the San Francisco/Bay Area, I’ve been tapped into the technology industry from its earliest days, have worked with more technology companies including start-ups than any other sector, have been blogging for 15 years, prolific on social media since the launch of the first platforms and make my living online rather than in a brick and mortar business.

 For me, an event like Wisdom 2.0 is a godsend for its content but it also attracts amazing attendees.
-Between last year and this year’s event, I have met people that cross so many interesting disciplines, you could consider the even more of a life university than a conference.
+Between last year and this year’s event, I have met people that cross so many interesting disciplines, you could consider Wisdom 2.0 more of a life and wisdom university than a conference.

 The list includes authors, educators, yoga instructors, technologists, entrepreneurs, professors, social activists, environmentalists, doctors, shamans, artists, scientists, consciousness gurus, chefs, dancers, marketers, musicians, performers, writers and people with cool titles like Chief Wiz, Alchemist, Social Investor, Movement Artist and Happiness Director.